Hermes + Agent Ops / Foundation

 01

 Start with this video's job: Learn Hermes as an operations surface: sessions, tools, project state, permissions, and the habits needed to keep agent work moving.
-Treat "Gateway" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:29, where the video says: “video, I'm going to cover everything you need to know to master Hermes.
 Number one, how to install on your local machine, and then I'll show you the quickest way to do it using Ollama.
 And then, if...”

 02